The Big 4 Accounting FirmsEverything You Need to Know

 The second issue faced by the Big 4 accounting firms could be even more of a challenge.

 Have you heard of cryptocurrencies, like Bitcoin?
-They work by providing a completely secure record of all transactions being completed and so are in essence “unhackable.”
+They work by providing a completely secure record of all transactions ever completed and so are in essence “unhackable.”

-The success of cryptocurrencies has lead cryptographers to begin thinking about alternative uses for the technology.
+The success of cryptocurrencies has lead cryptographers to begin thinking about alternative uses for the blockchain technology.

-One of these is the creation of internal company financial data, which is ultimately used to create financial statements.
+One of these is the creation and management of internal company financial data.
+That’s the data which is ultimately used to create financial statements.

 So if you have a completely reliable and unhackable system for collecting and recording transactional data, where does that leave auditors, whose job it is to check this data?